Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 The templates are configured in a YAML file, under the subdirectory `.github/ISSUE_TEMPLATE`.
 This file is a GitHub form schema, and it has the name of the fields and properties included on each template.

-The Release Drafter is a GitHub action that can be found in "Marketplace Actions".
+The [`Release Drafter`](https://github.com/marketplace/actions/release-drafter) is a GitHub action that can be found in [Marketplace Actions](https://github.com/marketplace?type=actions).
 It must be added to the repository with a YAML workflow file.
 It is stored in ` .github/workflows/release-drafter.yml`.
 After that, it needs to be configured with another YAML file, now with the name `.github/release-drafter.yml`.

 Both files need to be in the `main` branch already in order to start working.
 Because of this, it is easier to add these files directly to the repository on GitHub than with a pull request.
 But that can be done only by the owners of the repositories.
 When someone who is not the owner of the repository creates the pull request to add them, the workflow fails.
-The pull request must be merged like that.
-Once the files are in the default branch, the Release Drafter starts working.
+At the time of writing, the pull request must be merged like that.
+Once the files are in the default branch, the `Release Drafter` starts working.

 With all this, a document that is the release draft keeps updating itself automaticaly when pull requests are merged.
 I included the option to categorize pull requests and it does it by setting labels to the pull requests, depending on their titles.
 For this, I added the "Autolabeler" funcionality.
+Please see visit the [documentation](https://github.com/marketplace/actions/release-drafter#:~:text=Adding%20such%20labels%20to%20your%20PRs%20can%20be%20automated%20by%20using%20the%20embedded%20Autolabeler) for more info.

 ### Improved and expanded benchmarks